Dr. Ashani Ranathunga

 Profile

-Throughout my early career as a researcher and academic, I have been the recipient of several prestigious awards and grants.
-In 2023, I had the privilege of being recognized as one of the distinguished Asian Scientists by the Asian Scientist Magazine, ranking among their top 100 list.
-In 2022, I was honoured with the OWSD (Organization for the Women in Science for the Developing Countries) - Elsevier Foundation Award for Early Career Women Scientists in the Asia-Pacific region.
-Furthermore, in 2020, I received the Bright Spark Lecturer Award from the International Society of Soil Mechanics and Geotechnical Engineering (ISSMGE).
-This award recognized my potential as a promising young geotechnical engineer/academic.
-As part of this recognition, I had the privilege to present the Bright Spark Lecturer Award keynote at the 20th International Conference on Soil Mechanics and Geotechnical Engineering held in Sydney, Australia in May 2022.
+I have been recognised internationally for both my disciplinary research and my contribution to engineering education.
+In 2023 I was named one of the Top 100 Asian Scientists by Asian Scientist Magazine.
+In 2022 I received the OWSD–Elsevier Foundation Award for Early Career Women Scientists in the Asia-Pacific region.
+In 2020 I received the Bright Spark Lecturer Award from the International Society of Soil Mechanics and Geotechnical Engineering (ISSMGE), and delivered the keynote Bright Spark Lecture at the 20th International Conference on Soil Mechanics and Geotechnical Engineering in Sydney in 2022.

 Responsibilities